Mexican cartels making 'mass quantities' of fentanyl pills: US

 The DEA considers a lethal dose to be about two milligrams, but that varies according to an individual's physical size, tolerance, previous consumption and other factors.

-China, the biggest supplier of fentanyl in the United States, in May banned all precursor chemicals of fentanyl, an action applauded by the administration of Donald Trump.
+China, the biggest supplier of fentanyl in the United States, in May banned all variants of fentanyl, an action applauded by the administration of Donald Trump.

-But experts at the time said the Chinese action could incentive production of those chemicals elsewhere, including Mexico.
+But experts at the time said the Chinese action could incentive production elsewhere, including Mexico.